1984 New Zealand Grand Prix

 The 1984 New Zealand Grand Prix was a race held at the Pukekohe Park Raceway on 7 January 1984.
-It was the 30th running of the New Zealand Grand Prix and was won by American Davy Jones.
+It was the 30th running of the New Zealand Grand Prix and was run as part of the New Zealand Formula Pacific Championship.

+The race was won by American Davy Jones.
 The podium was completed by Kiwi's David Oxton and Kenny Smith.